Advice on how to be an effective parent or step parent within a blended family

 Advice on making sure you have a harmonious holiday with children and relatives.

-Online tools to help with organisation and communication if you are separated from your children's other parent.
+Useful online tools to help with organisation and communication if you are a separated or divorced parent

 Divorce and separation are tough on children, but as a parent you can make the process and its effects less painful through good communication.
 Here are 10 tips to help.